-- Finalize the land regularization process in Maganja da Costa and Pebane districts; - Insert information from unofficial certificates, Community Land Use Plans (Planos Comunitários de Uso de Terra PCUT) and DUATs elaborated throughout the project, in the geospatial platform; - Promote training and technical demonstrations of planting associated with greater frequency of technical assistance to beneficiaries as well as exchange of experience between various stakeholders; - Continue aerial monitoring in the areas of Forest Plantation Scheme beneficiaries via drones with the aim of evaluating the progress of tree cover; - Test participatory MRV process in others communities, in order to involve all actors, such as communities, civil society, private and public sector, in the assessment of deforestation and forest degradation.
+- Insert information from unofficial certificates, Community Land Use Plans (Planos Comunitários de Uso de Terra PCUT) and DUATs elaborated throughout the project, in the geospatial platform; - Promote training and technical demonstrations of planting associated with greater frequency of technical assistance to beneficiaries as well as exchange of experience between various stakeholders; - Continue aerial monitoring in the areas of Forest Plantation Scheme beneficiaries via drones with the aim of evaluating the progress of tree cover; - Forest monitoring by drone in the beneficiaries' area to evaluate the progress of the tree plantation; - Disseminate the participatory MRV in others communities, in order to involve all actors, such as communities, civil society, private and public sector, in the assessment of deforestation and forest degradation.
 Therefore, capacity must be built at the level of provinces, districts and communities and training of community technicians.